ariefshaik7/azure-terraform-multi-env/README.md

 # 🌐 Azure Terraform Multi-Environment Infrastructure

 This project provisions Azure infrastructure using a **modular and multi-environment Terraform setup**.
-It supports scalable, reusable IaC practices across environments like **dev** and **prod**, with state managed via a remote backend.
+It supports scalable, reusable IaC practices across environments like **dev** and **prod**, with state managed via a remote backend for each environments for complete isolation.

 ### 🔧 Resources Provisioned